Zimbabwe

 Nutrition and Food Security

-International Medical Corps promotes agricultural resilience in Zimbabwe through inclusive local ownership programs, integrated water resource management, and village savings and loan associations.
-Since 2013, we have promoted care groups through the USAID Food for Peace programme in Binga, Bulilima, Gwanda, Hwange, Lupane, Mangwe, Nkayi and Tsholotsho districts.
-Our staff trains community health workers to adopt infant and young-child feeding (IYCF) programs, and other care practices, to promote nutrition for pregnant and lactating women and children during the critical period between conception and a child’s second birthday.
+International Medical Corps promotes agricultural resilience in Zimbabwe through inclusive local ownership programmes, integrated water resource management, and village savings and loan associations.
+Since 2013, we have promoted care groups through nutrition programmes in Binga, Bulilima, Gwanda, Hwange, Lupane, Mangwe, Nkayi and Tsholotsho districts.
+Our staff trains community health workers to promote and lead infant and young-child feeding (IYCF) programmes, as well as other care practices, for pregnant and lactating women and children during the critical period between conception and a child’s second birthday.

 Healthcare Worker Training

-International Medical Corps provides intensive training to district-level health staff and village health workers on the management of acute malnutrition, prevention of chronic malnutrition, surveillance of nutrition practices, promotion of hygiene and ensuring a risk-informed approach to WASH.
+International Medical Corps provides intensive training to district-level health staff and village health workers on the management of acute malnutrition, prevention of chronic malnutrition, surveillance of nutrition practices, and promotion of hygiene and a risk-informed approach to WASH.
 To create a more comprehensive emergency response network, International Medical Corps also trains village health workers on good maternal and IYCF practices, and on hygiene promotion.
-In addition, we integrate climate change content into our health and nutrition messaging for community health workers.
+We also train community health workers to better prepare for, and respond to, flooding and drought.

 Water, Sanitation and Hygiene (WASH)

-International Medical Corps addresses the challenge of poor hygiene practices and a lack of environmental health education in Zimbabwe through our WASH programming.
-Our teams have rehabilitated more than 140 waterpoints and solarised more than 20 community waterpoints (boreholes and springs).
+Our WASH programming addresses the challenge of poor hygiene practices and a lack of environmental health education in Zimbabwe.
+Our teams have rehabilitated nearly 300 waterpoints and solarised nearly 80 community waterpoints (boreholes and springs).
 Since 2017, our work has created access to clean water for more than 80,000 community members.
-Between 2020 and 2023, we conducted WASH rehabilitations in nearly 40 healthcare facilities, using the WHO’s Water and Sanitation for Health Facility Improvement Tool (WASH FIT) to improve the quality of care and infection-prevention-and-control practices.

 READ MORE